cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 |--------------------------------|--------------------:|-------------------:|
 | Inlined function               |                   1 |                  1 |

 Converts the value of `x` to zero if it was `null`.
-Uses single instruction for the conversion, and makes sure it won't be removed by the optimizer.
+Uses a single instruction for the conversion, and makes sure it won't be removed by the optimizer.

 ### boolean